Tony-gh123/Data-Wrangling-Python-SQL-Churn-Data-Analysis/README.md

 Classes and Personal Training sessions follow the same peak-hour patterns observed in overall check-ins (7–10 AM and 4–6 PM).
 These engagement activities not only increase facility use but also create social accountability, structure, and personalized progress tracking, all of which directly reduce churn by the 105-day period.

-- **Classes boost retention**: Members who attended at least one class churn at a lower rate (17.32%) compared to those who never attended (21.26%).
+- **Classes boost retention**: Members who attended at least one class churn at a lower rate (17.3%) compared to those who never attended (21.3%).
+Even occasional participation provides a meaningful lift..

-- **Personal training strengthens commitment**: Members who completed at least one PT session have a churn rate of just 12.0%, compared to 19.1% for those who never participate.
+- **Personal training strengthens commitment**: Members who complete at least one PT session churn at just 12.0%, versus 19.1% for those who never participate.
+Personalized attention appears to deepen commitment quickly.

-- **The combo effect is strongest**: When members attend both classes and PT, churn drops even further — just 11%, compared to nearly 21% for members who do neither.
-Even modest exposure to both activities compounds the retention benefit.
+- **The combo effect is strongest**: Members who do both classes and PT churn at only 11%, compared to nearly 21% for those who do neither.
+Even modest exposure to both activities compounds the benefit.

 Group activities like SPIN appear to be particularly effective in keeping members engaged.
 As for Personal Training, even minimal exposure to PT yields a meaningful improvement in member retention.
 Promoting class participation and PT sessions can significantly reduce early cancellations.
 <br>